GareArc/composepack/README.md

 docker compose -f docker-compose.yaml up
 ```

-If you use `docker compose` manually, you must `cd` into the correct release directory first; otherwise, Compose won’t see the right file and volumes.
+You must `cd` into the correct directory that contains `.cpack-releases`; otherwise, ComposePack won’t see the right file and volumes.

----

-Love that idea — putting “why not X” into a **Commonly Asked Questions** section feels way more natural and less defensive than a standalone “Why Not Helm?” block.

-You basically want to:

-1. **Remove** the `## 📝 Why Not Just Use Helm?` section
-2. **Add** a `## ❓ Commonly Asked Questions` section near the bottom (right before Contributing), and fold those explanations into Q&A

-Here’s a drop-in FAQ section you can append to your current README, and you can delete the old Helm section.

 ---